 ♥ Make your Mom feel Loved on Mother’s Day ♥

 What have you done for your MOM lately?
+Remember Mothers Day is coming up fast.
 It’s the month to spoil all mothers and I wanted to focus on how much our moms and grandmothers do to enhance our lives.
-I work with hundreds of single mothers and married women with kids in my love consulting business that often feel some disappointment on Mother’s Day.
+I work with hundreds of single mothers and married women with kids in my love consulting business that often feel somewhat disappointed on Mother’s Day.
 Not only do I hear what women want from the men in their lives, but also what they want their kids to know.
-Motherhood is very challenging.
-Moms are often preoccupied with work and household duties, as well as taking care of children, husbands, and oftentimes aging parents, and it’s difficult for them to find time to take care of themselves, have fun and create balance.
+Motherhood can be very challenging.
+Moms are often preoccupied with work and household duties, as well as taking care of children, husbands, and oftentimes aging parents, and it’s difficult for them to find time to take care of themselves, have some fun and create balance.

 I invite you to spoil your Mom while she is here and not “someday”!

 Someday is NEVER!

 So get moving and open your heart to spoil your Mom!